Application Instructions

 Guyana | Rwanda | Zambia |

-- Have studied full-time for two years or more at a college or university where the sole language of instruction is English and in a countery where English is the primary spoken language.
-The two years of study must be completed prior to the start of the program, or
+- Applicants who have studied full-time for two years or more at a college or university where the sole language of instruction is English and in a country where English is the primary spoken language.
+The two years of study must be completed before the start of the program, or

 - Have earned an undergraduate degree at Duke Kunshan University (DKU), or

-- Have worked full-time for a minimum of two years in Australia, Canada, the United States, or the United Kingdon after receipt of undergraduate degree.
+- Have worked full-time for a minimum of two years in Australia, Canada, the United States, or the United Kingdom after receipt of an undergraduate degree.

 Waivers based on citizenship are automatic.